Dennis Quaid: Relationships and children

 Buffington filed for divorce from Quaid in March 2012.
 Buffington's attorney then withdrew the divorce papers on April 26, 2012.
 That summer, Quaid and Buffington moved to California.
 In October 2012, he and Buffington again decided to separate, and Buffington filed for legal separation, seeking joint legal and sole physical custody of the twins.
 After waiting to establish the required six months of residency in California, Quaid filed for divorce on November 30, 2012, asking for joint legal and physical custody of the children and offering to pay spousal support to Buffington.
 They then reconciled, and the divorce was dismissed by September 2013.
 On June 28, 2016, the couple announced in a joint statement that they were divorcing, citing "irreconcilable differences" as the reason, with Buffington asking for full physical custody and joint legal custody.
 The divorce was finalized on April 27, 2018.

 Following his separation from Buffington, Quaid dated model Santa Auzina from July 2016 to 2019.

 On October 21, 2019, Quaid confirmed his engagement to Laura Savoie.
 Their original wedding plans were postponed due to the COVID-19 pandemic, and they married on June 2, 2020, in Santa Barbara.
 Savoie is a CPA and yoga instructor, 39 years his junior, who shares his Christian faith.
 Quaid says, "God is in the relationship.
 I've never had a relationship like that before."
 Together, they launched the production company Bonniedale Films, based in Nashville, where they live.

 Religious beliefs

-Quaid is a Christian, coming to faith around 1990 after struggling with addiction.
-He wrote the Christian song "On My Way to Heaven", dedicated to his mother and included in the film I Can Only Imagine, in which Quaid starred.
+Quaid is a Christian.
+He came to faith around 1990 after struggling with addiction.
+He wrote the Christian song "On My Way to Heaven", dedicated to his mother and included in the film I Can Only Imagine, in which he starred.